carlosredolar/Geometry-Viewer/README.md

 In this window we can see the GameObjects and their hierarchy, being able to select each one of them and see all its information on inspector.

+## Console

+In this window we can see al the logs of the engine.

+## Configuration

+In this window we can see all the configuration options:

+* Application

+* Window

+* 3D Renderer

+* File System

+* Input

+* Hardware

 ## Toolbars

 ### File